amandafaig/workshop/worksheet_MAC.md

 Now you want to add your first file.
 We've outlined the different ways above, so we'll jump right in here.

 ```
-touch file.m
+touch file.txt
 ```

-If you want to edit your file, go ahead and use `open file.m` and edit it.  *(Note: you'll need matlab if its a m-file..)*
+If you want to edit your file, go ahead and use `open file.txt` and edit it.

 Now let's commit those changes and share them with the world